May 13: Today in Royal History

 Unofficial Royalty: Sophie of Pomerania, Queen of Denmark and Norway

-May 13, 1717 – Birth of Maria Theresa, Archduchess of Austria, and Queen of Hungary, Croatia, and Bohemia, at the Hofburg Palace in Vienna, Austria
+May 13, 1717 – Birth of Maria Theresa, Archduchess of Austria, and Queen of Hungary, Croatia, and Bohemia in her own right, at the Hofburg Palace in Vienna, Austria

 Full name: Maria Theresa Walburga Amalia Christina